Rimbaud1/Med.AI/README.md

 2.  **Contextualization:** User's age, gender, medical history, etc., are formatted and provided as context.
 3.  **Conditional Logic:** A series of targeted AI calls determine if specific tests (like the memory or stability test) are relevant before proceeding.
 4.  **Dynamic Generation:** The core questionnaire, exclusion symptoms, and self-exam prompts are all generated in real-time by the AI based on the accumulated data.
+5.  **Proactive Analysis:** The AI is also used for proactive tasks like calculating disease risks from a user's profile and detecting trends in their symptom journal data.
-5.  **Structured Output:** The AI is instructed to return data in a strict JSON format using `responseSchema`, ensuring the application receives reliable, predictable data for rendering reports and tools.
+6.  **Structured Output:** The AI is instructed to return data in a strict JSON format using `responseSchema`, ensuring the application receives reliable, predictable data for rendering reports and tools.
-6.  **Final Synthesis:** All collected data points—from initial symptoms to test results and photo analysis—are compiled into a final, comprehensive prompt to generate the report.
+7.  **Final Synthesis:** All collected data points—from initial symptoms to test results and photo analysis—are compiled into a final, comprehensive prompt to generate the report.

 ### Tech Stack
 - **Frontend:** React, TypeScript, Tailwind CSS